baggepinnen/BlobTracking.jl/README.md

 ![window](figs/mask.png)

 ### Preprocessing
 For the tracking to work well, it's important that we feed the tracker nice and clean images.
-An example of a pre-processing function looks like this
+An example of a pre-processing function looks like this, it takes a storage array you can operate on in-place and the image to pre-process.
 ```julia
 function preprocessor(storage, img)
     storage .= Float32.(img)